Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: System Model

 \subsection{Blockage Model}

 As seen from the receiver location, a BS can be either LOS or non-LOS (NLOS).
 While mmWave signals are significantly affected by blockages~\cite{Heath}, proper modeling is essential to capture the effect of blockages on network performance.
-In this work, an LOS ball model is adopted since it provides a better fit with real-world blockage scenarios~\cite{Andrews}.
-Given a BS located at $x \in \Phi_{bs}$, the propagation between the BS and the receiver is LOS if $ \|x\| < R_{L}$, where $R_{L}$ is the maximum distance for LOS propagation and $\|\cdot\|$ denotes the Euclidean norm.
-The received signal power from the BSs outside the LOS ball is considered negligible due to the severe path loss imposed by the blockages \cite{maxpower1}, \cite{NLOS}, and the authors in \cite{Heath2}, have shown that NLOS links have negligible effect on the system coverage performance in dense mmWave networks.
-Hence, the performance analysis for the receiver is restricted to $\mathbf{b}(\mathbf{o},R_L)$ \footnote{It is assumed that the density of the BSs is large enough so that there is always at least one BS within $\mathbf{b}(\mathbf{o},R_L)$.}, where $\mathbf{b}(\mathbf{o},R_L)$ denotes a LOS ball of radius $R_L$ centered at the origin $\mathbf{o}$.
-Therefore, the analysis is restricted to the finite HPPP $\Psi_{bs} =x \in \Phi_{bs} \cap \mathbf{b}(\mathbf{o},R_L)$.
+In this work, an LOS ball model is adopted since it provides a better fit with real-world blockage scenarios~\cite{Andrews}, which considers NLOS interfering links.
+Hence, the performance analysis for the receiver is restricted to $\mathbf{b}(\mathbf{o},R)$, where $\mathbf{b}(\mathbf{o},R)$ denotes a ball of radius $R$ centered at the origin $\mathbf{o}$ and thus, to an almost surely (a. s.) finite HPPP $\Psi_{bs} = \Phi_{bs} \cap \mathbf{b}(\mathbf{o},R)$.
+Given a BS located at $x \in \Psi_{bs}$, the propagation between the BS and the receiver is LOS if $ \|x\| < R_{L}$, where $R_{L}$ is the maximum distance for LOS propagation and $\|\cdot\|$ denotes the Euclidean norm.